-Noise cancelling headphones are something that most of us have heard of of but – partially due to price – most people haven’t tried them out and are unsure what they are.
+Noise cancelling headphones are something that most of us have heard of but – partially due to price – most people haven’t tried them out and are unsure what they are.
 At first look you’d think it was simple – block the ear and you can hear less.
 That type of noise cancelling does exist but the HC31’s use something called active noise reduction or ANR.
 Sound travels in waves and the interesting thing about waves is that you can cancel them out with an opposite wave.
-Headphones with ANR have a microphone and analyse sounds going on around them and put out an opposite wave form.
-For the listener sounds seem to get quieter.
+Headphones with ANR have a microphone and analyse sounds going on around them and put out an opposite waveform.
+For the listener, sounds seem to get quieter.

 So how well do the HC31’s work?
 They’re focused on lower end sounds and I was surprised by how well they worked to cut that down.
 I found the most obvious example was when hovering – the switch between on and off changed the level I was hearing by around half.
-There was a similar if slightly less dramatic drop when on a bus or in a car – it doesn’t get rid of the engine and air noises but quietens it significantly.
-I wasn’t able to test them on an airplane but I’d expect a significant reduction in perceived sound.
+There was similar if slightly less dramatic drop when on a bus or in a car – it doesn’t get rid of the engine and air noises but quietens it significantly.
+I wasn’t able to test them on an aeroplane but I’d expect a significant reduction in perceived sound.
 They didn’t cut out any medium or higher frequency sounds but I did find that where there was a lot of people talking and making noise that it was hushed and dampened slightly.

 Using them to listen to music and spoken word was tolerable but not much more or less than I would have expected from an equivalently priced headset.
-The controls are heavy enough to be slightly annoying unless you clip them on but overall they’re useable.
+The controls are heavy enough to be slightly annoying unless you clip them on but overall they’re usable.

 Price: ± £24.99 – £18

 The HC31’s look like a fairly normal pair of black headphones with a long cable with a matchbox stuck in the middle.
 This matchbox has a clip on and is where the microphone, power and controls for the ANR are stored.
-The matchbox has the on off switch on the side, a red LED that shows when it’s active, a volume dial and a large mute button that pauses the effect and your music.
+The Matchbox has the on-off switch on the side, a red LED that shows when it’s active, a volume dial and a large mute button that pauses the effect and your music.
 The earbuds are standard sculpted in-ear units and I found them relatively comfortable.
 The rubber on the buds is quite hard and Lily found them uncomfortable although I liked them.

 I found the best way to use the unit was to have the matchbox clipped on my lapel so the microphone was unobstructed and the controls were easy to reach.
 The cable going to my phone was long enough to get from there to my pocket and the earphones had a fair amount of extra slack available.